Afghanistan–Pakistan border barrier

 The Afghanistan–Pakistan border barrier refers to the border barrier being built by Pakistan since March 2017 along its border with Afghanistan.
-The purpose of barrier is to prevent terrorism, arms, and drug trafficking, as well refugees, illegal immigration, smuggling and infiltration across the approximately 2670 km international border between Afghanistan and Pakistan.
+The purpose of the barrier is to prevent terrorism, arms, and drug trafficking, as well as refugees, illegal immigration, smuggling and infiltration across the approximately 2670 km international border between Afghanistan and Pakistan.

-The Afghanistan–Pakistan border is marked by five official crossing points.
-There are over 400 forts in the northwestern area alone, with cameras, watchtowers, and more than 800 drones assisting the barrier.
-The barrier and other measures are designed to impede the Afghan Taliban and Pakistani Taliban from freely crossing the border to coordinate and launch attacks against the governments of Afghanistan and Pakistan and evade authorities on either side.
-Despite the two Taliban organizations claiming to be completely separate from each other, Afghan Taliban leaders have been found operating from Afghan refugee camps in Pakistan and Pakistani Taliban leaders have been found hiding from Pakistani law enforcement in Afghanistan while systemically coordinating a joint militant network with their Afghan counterparts.
+The Afghanistan–Pakistan border is marked by eight official crossing points and nearly 1,000 military forts.
+In addition to these forts, the Pakistan side of the border is also dotted with more than 1,200 border posts.
+There are over 400 forts in the northwestern area alone, complete with cameras and watchtowers, while more than 800 drones assisting the barrier.
+The Balochistan portion of the border is marked with roughly 600 forts.
+Before the 2021 Taliban capture of Afghanistan, the barrier and other measures were designed to impede the Afghan Taliban and Pakistani Taliban from freely crossing the border to coordinate and launch attacks against the governments of Afghanistan and Pakistan and evade authorities on either side.
+Despite the two Taliban organizations claiming to be completely separate from each other, Afghan Taliban leaders had been found operating from Afghan refugee camps in Pakistan and Pakistani Taliban leaders have been found hiding from Pakistani law enforcement in Taliban-controlled Afghanistan while systemically coordinating a joint militant network with their Afghan counterparts.

 Initial fencing plans

 In September 2005, Pakistan stated it had plans to build a 1500 mi fence along its border with Afghanistan to prevent insurgents and drug smugglers slipping between the two countries.
 The initially proposed fortifications and fence was backed by the United States in 2005.
 Major General Shaukat Sultan, a former Pakistani military spokesman, said the move was necessary to block the infiltration of militants across the border into Pakistan.
 Former Pakistani President Pervez Musharraf later offered to mine the border as well.

 The plans to fence and mine the border were again considered in 2007 and then in 2009, but they were not fully implemented.
-However, a 35 km portion along selected border areas was fenced and the work was discontinued for lack of funds.
-In June 2011, Major General Athar Abbas, the then spokesman for the army, said: "We did fence around 35km of the border area as it faced continuous militant incursions.
+However, a 35 km portion along selected border areas was fenced but the work was discontinued for lack of funds.
+In June 2011, Major General Athar Abbas, the then-spokesman for the army, said: "We did fence around 35km of the border area as it faced continuous militant incursions.
 It was a joint project of ISAF and Afghanistan.
 But then they backed out.
 It was a very costly project."
-During the Musharraf period, a biometric system was installed by Pakistan on border crossings.
+During the Musharraf period, a biometric system was installed by Pakistan at border crossings.
 Afghanistan had objected to the system.
-The bio-metric system remains intact at the border, although it is yet to be made fully functional.
+The biometric system remains intact at the border, although it is yet to be made fully functional.